jbcodeforce/flink-studies/docs/index.md

 When using processing time, the watermark advances at regular intervals, typically every second.
 Events within the window are emitted for processing once the watermark surpasses the end of that window.

-The Flink API requires a `WatermarkStrategy`, which  consists of  both a `TimestampAssigner` and `WatermarkGenerator`.
-A `TimestampAssigner` s a simple function that extracts a timestamp from a specific field in each event.
+The Flink API requires a `WatermarkStrategy`, which  consists of  both a `TimestampAssigner` and a `WatermarkGenerator`.
+A `TimestampAssigner` is a simple function that extracts a timestamp from a specific field in each event.
 Flink provides several common strategies as static methods within the `WatermarkStrategy` class.

 Additionally, it is possible to configure the system to accept late events by specifying an `allowed lateness` period.
 This defines how late an element can arrive before it is discarded.
 Flink maintains the state of the window until the allowed lateness time has expired, allowing for flexible handling of late-arriving data while ensuring that the processing remains efficient and accurate.